Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

    - Log new tickets seamlessly, providing essential details such as name, email, and description.
    - Update ticket status, respond to user queries, and manage the entire ticket lifecycle.
 2. **User-Friendly Command Line Interface**
-   - Crafted a console-based interface that prioritizes simplicity and ease of use.
+   - Crafted a console-based interface that prioritises simplicity and ease of use.
    - Intuitive commands and responses make ticket management efficient without the need for a graphical interface.
 3. **Ticket Statistics and Dashboard**
-   - Track and analyze ticket statistics, including total tickets, resolved tickets, and those awaiting responses.
+   - Track and analyse ticket statistics, including total tickets, resolved tickets, and those awaiting responses.
    - Access a comprehensive dashboard for an overview of the entire ticket system.

 ### Learning Journey